cduggan1708/test_grid_metrics/README.md

 To run with your own excel file, either copy the excel file into this directory or give the full path to the -f argument

+Received Date:

+If Received Date is applicable to your test cases, pass in -r flag to get the RDC-specific stored procedure execute statements.
+	For now the following data is hardcoded and will need to be manually replaced:
+		@clientId=10030			# to get the correct id use getProgramAndClientIDs.sql
+		@formTemplateId=175		# to get the correct formTemplateId use getClientHSRFFormTemplate.sql

 Requirements: